rebeccajohnson88/qss20_slides_activities/README.md

 This repo has content for the Spring 2021 and Winter 2022 iterations of QSS20: Modern Statistical Computing at Dartmouth College.

-## Activities (Winter '22)
+## Slides and Activities (Winter '22)

-These are jupyter notebook-based activities to practice Python or other concepts:
+These are jupyter notebook-based activities to practice Python or other concepts, along with accompanying slides:

-### Data wrangling using pandas
+### Data wrangling, merging, and probabilistic linkage

 - [00_pandas_datacleaning_blank.ipynb](https://github.com/rebeccajohnson88/qss20_slides_activities/blob/main/activities/w22_activities/00_pandas_datacleaning_blank.ipynb)
   - **Data**: DC crime reports in 2020